 - Training and Outreach

-While COVID-19 has had a significant impact on work processes, the Commission’s sustained strategic investment in technology, automation, and cybersecurity enabled it to quickly pivot and maintain continuity of operations by maximizing telework while protecting personal identifying information contained in confidential sentencing documents.
-Consistent with the priorities of the Judicial Branch and in coordination with the Administrative Office of the United States Courts, the Commission continually audits and updates its cybersecurity measures and expands its technological capacity and must continue investing in these areas to remain current, secure, and agile to respond to changing circumstances.
+The Commission’s sustained strategic investment in technology, automation, and cybersecurity enabled it to maintain operations without significant disruption throughout the pandemic by maximizing telework while still protecting personally identifiable information in confidential sentencing documents.
+The Commission continually audits and updates its cybersecurity measures and expands its technological capacity and must continue investing in these areas to remain current, secure, and agile to respond to changing circumstances.

 Research is a critical part of the Commission’s mission.
 The Commission regularly analyzes data to monitor how courts sentence offenders and use the guidelines, and the agency routinely uses these analyses to inform its proposed changes to the guidelines.
 The Commission publishes many of its analyses as a resource for Congress and the criminal justice community.